 Has the “Great Resignation” hit the legal profession?

 But it’s not just hiring that has hit a high as law firm turnover is at one of the highest rates we have ever tracked.
-It’s a viscous cycle of firms not being able to take full advantage of market conditions pushing client demand, while having a lack of talent to fill the need and paying more than ever before to attract that talent.
+It’s a vicious cycle of firms not being able to take full advantage of market conditions pushing client demand, while having a lack of talent to fill the need and paying more than ever before to attract that talent.
 It’s not just demand that is causing that problem – it is higher than ever law firm turnover.

 The Advocates tracks turnover in various ways among law firms annually and it paints an interesting picture: Data taken from Leopard List with some internal work and sources shows average attorney turnover in a typical year for the AMLAW 200 is between 13.5%-14%.
 This roughly tracks various NALP and Thompson Reuters Surveys.
 Checking the 12 months ending in October, it was 16.7% (up 22% over average), after being down earlier this year due to the pandemic, to about 12.6% for the twelve months ending in Q1.
 Our interviews with law firm lateral attorneys show associate satisfaction is at a low ebb causing more turnover within the profession and more people to leave it.
 We believe turnover could still get worse.